 Core Required Credits

 Look for the Academy icon in Conference programs to designate an eligible elective course.

-Some virtual or webinar events may be recorded and offered for credit through an electronic format.
-To receive credit, the recorded session must be viewed in its entirety and a verfification of attendance form submitted.
-Current courses availble to be viewed electronically include:
+Some virtual events may be recorded and available for credit.
+To receive credit, the recorded session must be viewed in its entirety and a verification of attendance form submitted.
+Current courses available to be viewed electronically include: